LorenzoSpag/Thesis/ReadMe.md

     7. --do_thresh Flags the thresholder as active and perform a threshold on 0 if nothing else is specified
     8. --threshold is to choose the value onto which we are thresholding
     9. --test_click was used in debugging to check if the test catcher event was behaving as desired

+  * test_TacViz.py is the script used to test the functions used in TacSegmentViz.py to find the coordinates needed to draw the points as they get clicked on.
+The main properties it tests are the following:
+    1. Test if the function called 'inverse_rotation' is truly the inverse of the 'rotate_indices' function by checking if the element in the matrix is truly the same
+    2. Test that any multiple of 4 and 0 rotations lead to the same output coordinates equal to input coordinates(because we are supposing 90°rotations)
+    3. test that the function 'rotate_indices' is the inverse of the 'inverse_rotation' function
+    4. Test that any reasonable shape and element coordinates leads to all positive value_selected
+    5. Test that any reasonable shape and element produce coordinates which are still valid indices within the rotated matrix